raspberrypi/style-guide/style-guide.md

 *   g – gram(s).
 Use a numeral with g and no space between the numeral and g. *The teabag weighs 7g.*
 *   gamer
 *   games console.
 Not "game console", which is the US usage: British usage is "games".
 See also maths/math.
+*   Gib - gibibit =  2<sup>30</sup> bit = 1073741824 bit.
+Always use a space between the number and the unit, preferably nonbreaking.
-*   Gb – gigabit.
-No space between the number and Gb.
+*   Gib/s - gibibits per second.
+Always use a space between the number and the unit, preferably nonbreaking.
-*   GB – gigabyte.
-No space between the number and GB. *You'll need an 8GB SD card.*
+*   Gb - gigabit = 10<sup>9</sup> bit = 1000000000 bit.
+Always use a space between the number and the unit, preferably nonbreaking.
-*   Gb/s — gigabits per second.
-No space between number and Gb/s.
+*   Gb/s - gigabits per second.
+Always use a space between the number and the unit, preferably nonbreaking.
+*   GiB - gibibyte =  2<sup>30</sup> B = 1073741824 B. Always use a space between the number and the unit, preferably nonbreaking.
+*   GiB/s - gibibytes per second.
+Always use a space between the number and the unit, preferably nonbreaking.
+*   GB - gigabyte = 10<sup>9</sup> B = 1000000000 B. Always use a space between the number and the unit, preferably nonbreaking.
-*   GB/s — gigabytes per second.
-No space between number and GB/s.
+*   GB/s - gigabytes per second.
+Always use a space between the number and the unit, preferably nonbreaking.
 *   Generation X – not Generation Xer
 *   Generation Y – this used to be the term of art.
 Since this style guide was conceived the term *millennials* has been coined and is now dominant in the culture.
 Feel free to use it.
 *   Generation Z – *zoomers* seems to be gaining currency.
 This one's in a state of flux; let's keep an eye on it.